Willem Asman kubus boek Paradox

 To work Two specialists at work in their mutual fields of expertise, you don't need a crystal ball to predict that things can end only in one of two ways.
 We spend time in advance defining responsibilities, who has veto where, and agree on a baselines which can be useful to us later on.
 We start with weekly brainstorming sessions of a few hours, which culminate in the exchange of the first tentative attempts on paper, storylines (five of them initially), character studies, first action sequences.
 The writing process is similar to preparing for an operation: don't immediately give chase with guns drawn and sirens screaming, but first think, listen, discuss, try something, suggest a better idea, report, agree on the best approach, evaluate and tell each other the truth.

 Fiction or?
 Everything is fiction, The prize does not describe existing operations or colleagues.
 And yet we read in the newspaper every day how near our imagination comes to reality.
-Not only in the words of the usual suspects (crime reporters such as John van den Heuvel, Jan Meeus and Paul Vugts), but also in The Guardian and Der Spiegel, where the Netherlands is compared to a narco-state.
+Not only in the words of the usual suspects (crime reporters such as John van den Heuvel, Jan Meeus and Paul Vugts), but also in The Guardian and Der Spiegel, where the Netherlands is routinely compared to a narco-state.

 Satisfied?
 Yes, because working together on something of significance is above all an opportunity to study your own preferences and blind spots.
-Often during the process I thought about Bowie's creation starts at the edge of the uncomfortable.
+Often during the process I thought about Bowie's 'creation starts at the edge of the uncomfortable'.
 Last but not least, Steven Maat and I are now working together on a more than professional basis.

 If police officers read it and recognize themselves (and say: 'That's not how it went, but that's how it is') we have achieved our goal.